thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 ### Drawbacks

-Although composed objects are largely easy to write and assemble, there are situations where they hurt more than inheritance trees.
+Although composed objects are largely easy to write and assemble, there are situations in which they hurt more than inheritance trees.

 * Inheritance cleanly represents hierarchies.
 If you really do have a hierarchy of object types, use inheritance.
 * Subclasses always know what their superclass is, so they're easy to instantiate.
-If you use composition, you'll need to instantiate at least two objects to get a usable instance: the composing object, and the composed object.
+If you use composition, you'll need to instantiate at least two objects to get a usable instance: the composing object and the composed object.
-* Using composition is more abstract, which means you need a name for the composed object.
+* Using composition is more abstract, which means that you need a name for the composed object.
 In our earlier example, all three classes were "inviters" in the inheritance model, but the composition model introduced the "invitation message" concept.
 Excessive composition can lead to vocabulary overload.